Australians in the Philippines

 For further information, client can contact BI directly - +63284652400

 The Philippines remains a ‘Do not Travel’ zone and the ban on Australians travelling overseas remains in effect.
-You cannot leave Australia unless you get a travel exemption from the Department of Home Affairs, who implemented this policy.
-Visit its Leaving Australia page for further information, including details on exemptions to the ban.

 The Australian Embassy will continue to work to support Australians that remain in the Philippines in line with the Consular Services Charter to the best of our ability.
 However, given the current restrictions in the Philippines our ability to provide consular assistance may be limited.